Hamadan: Post World War

 At the end of the Qajar era, the city of Hamedan witnessed two major famines with a gap of 10 years.
-The first was the artificial famine of Hamedan during the reign of Ali Zahir al-Dawla due to the opposition of the Khans of Hamedan to the constitutionalist ideas of Zahir al-Dawla, the ruler of Hamadan, and the second famine was during the First World War and in the following years.
+The first was the artificial famine of Hamedan during the reign of Ali Zahir al-Dawla due to the opposition of the Khans of Hamedan to the constitutionalist ideas of Zahir al-Dawla, the ruler of Hamadan, and the second famine was during World War I and in the following years.
 During this war, the city of Hamedan was alternately occupied by Russian, Ottoman, and British forces, and this city was the headquarters of their armies.

-Iran-Iraq War
+Iran–Iraq War

-During the Iran-Iraq War, the city of Hamedan was repeatedly targeted by Iraqi bombardments.
-One of the most intense bombing attacks was on Friday, July 16, 1982, by Iraqi warplanes, which coincided with Quds Day.
+During the Iran–Iraq War, the city of Hamedan was repeatedly targeted by Iraqi bombardments.
+One of the most intense bombing attacks was on Friday 16 July 1982, by Iraqi warplanes, which coincided with Quds Day.
 In this attack, dozens of residential houses in four districts of Hamedan city were destroyed, and 97 Hamedan citizens were killed and 595 others were injured.